tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 ---
 layout: post
 title: A (More) Complete Guide To Web Scraping
-subtitle: An guide to web scraping from experience I've accumulated to different data projects
+subtitle: A guide to web scraping from experience I've accumulated to different data projects
 published: true
 enable_latex: true
 permalink: webscraping